Remuneration Survey Frequently Asked Questions

-1. What do I include in the 'Comments' field?
+- What should be included in the 'Comments' field?

 The comments field is a non-compulsory field and should be used to make comments to explain instances where an employee has a value which is out of the ordinary.

 For example, if an employee has a base salary which is higher than the EA salary value for their classification, use the ‘comments’ field to state their base salary is correct at this higher value.
-Providing comments in this field will help reduce the number of queries asked regarding your file.
+Providing comments in this field will help reduce the number of queries asked regarding your file during the validation process.

 Fields have been categorised as Annualised or Total based on the nature of when the payment is paid.
 Annualised fields are for payments that the employee receives on an ongoing basis, whereas Total fields are for payments based on instances that trigger a payment.
 For example, a First Aid Allowance is annualised because the employee receives the allowance whether they treat any casualties or not.
 Overtime Payments are totalled because if the employee does not do overtime, they do not receive this payment.